dsk90it/acad-reactjs/README.md

 ## How to use

-The code are organized in multiple branches where every branch represents a course section.
+- The code are organized in multiple branches where every branch represents a course section.
+- Each modules organized in separate folders

+## How to run
+- `cd` to folder
+- run `npm install` or `yarn install`
+- then run `npm start` or `yarn start`